teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 In some cases, after a period of ill health, it may be deemed appropriate for you to return to work on a phased basis, increasing your hours gradually to ensure that you are rehabilitated back into the workplace.

 The period of the phased return will be based on advice from either a GP from a fit note or from an occupational health assessment.
 It should be for an agreed timeframe and reviewed towards the end of that timeframe, to ensure that you are able to undertake the majority of the role/contractual hours.
-If this is not the case, then a decision will need to be made about future ability to do the role.
+If this is not the case, then a decision will need to be made about your future ability to fulfil the role.
 Further guidance may be required from an occupational health service.

 ## Reasonable adjustment.